A Sentiment Consolidation Framework for Meta-Review Generation: Sentiment-Aware Evaluation on Information Consolidation

 \subsection{Measuring Sentiment Similarity to Human-Written Meta-Review}

-To assess the quality of generated meta-reviews, we propose a reference-based evaluation metric, FacetEval, measuring the sentiment consistency $c$ between the generated meta-review and the corresponding human-written meta-review in all criteria facets.
-Different from the generic evaluation metrics for abstractive summarization or text generation which mostly adopt surface-form matching, we focus more on criteria facets and their corresponding sentiment levels in human-written and model-generated meta-reviews.
+To assess the quality of generated meta-reviews, we propose a reference-based evaluation metric, FacetEval, measuring the sentiment consistency $c$ between the generated meta-review and the corresponding human-written meta-review in all review facets.
+Different from the generic evaluation metrics for abstractive summarization or text generation which mostly adopt surface-form matching, we focus more on review facets and their corresponding sentiment levels.

-Specifically, we use the distribution of sentiments in all criteria facets to represent the meta-review and use the cosine similarity of the two vectors as the final score $s$.
+Specifically, we use the distribution of sentiments in all review facets to represent the meta-review and use the cosine similarity of the two vectors as the final score $s$.

 where $\big\|$ denotes concatenation of representations for different facets, $\boldsymbol{m}_h$ and $\boldsymbol{m}_g$ are representations of the human-written and model-generated meta-reviews respectively.
-The representation $\boldsymbol{m}$ of the meta-review is the concatenation of vector representations of all criteria facets.
+The representation $\boldsymbol{m}$ of the meta-review is the concatenation of vector representations of all review facets.
 Each facet of the document is represented by the frequency of different sentiment levels on the facet.
-The facet $f$ is represented by a five-dimension vector $[P^+_f, P_f, N^+_f, N_f, O_f]$ where $P^+_f$ denotes the frequency of \textit{Strongly positive} for the facet $f$, $P_f$ denotes the frequency of \textit{Positive}, $N^+_f$ denotes the frequency of \textit{Strongly negative}, $N_f$ denotes the frequency of \textit{Negative}, and $O_f$ denotes whether this facet is involved in the document.
+The facet $f$ is represented by a five-dimension vector $[P^+_f, P_f, N^+_f, N_f, O_f]$ where $P^+_f$ denotes the frequency of \textit{Strongly positive} for the facet $f$, $P_f$ the frequency of \textit{Positive}, $N^+_f$ the frequency of \textit{Strongly negative}, $N_f$ the frequency of \textit{Negative}, and $O_f$ whether this facet is involved in the document.
+All the sentiments are obtained with GPT-4 following in-context learning in~\secref{judgement_identification_and_extraction}.

 Following the similarity of meta-reviews, we could also calculate sentiment consistency among official reviews.
 Specifically, for every two official reviews $i$ and $j$, the consistency in the facet $f$ is the cosine similarity between two vector representations of documents.